launchcodedev/app-config/README.md

 - Schema files are `.app-config.schema.{ext}` or `app-config.schema.{ext}`
 - Meta files are `.app-config.meta.{ext}` or `app-config.meta.{ext}`
 - Meta properties are specified in the root of any file (except meta files) under the `app-config` key
-- The `APP_CONFIG` environment variable always takes precendent over files, and can be in any supported format
+- The `APP_CONFIG` environment variable always takes precedent over files, and can be in any supported format
 - The `APP_CONFIG_CI` or `APP_CONFIG_EXTEND` environment variable is parsed and deeply merged with your main configuration, if loading from a file

 ### CLI